+Sensory integration starts in the womb, where the fetus begins to sense the movement and touch of their mother.
+After birth, the baby is able to hear, see and smell the world around them.
 Further sensory integration occurs as the child learns to crawl, stand and walk.
 Childhood play leads to more sensory integration.
 By interacting with many things in the world and adapting their body and brain to physical challenges, the child learns to organise the sensations from their body and gravity, along with the sights and sounds around them.
 That is why play is so important to children – it forms the foundations for their physical, academic, social and emotional development.

 “The sensory integration that occurs when moving, talking and playing is the groundwork for more complex sensory integration that is necessary for reading, writing and good behaviour” (Ayres, 2005).

-What causes poor Sensory Integration?
+What causes poor sensory integration?

 There is no simple answer to this question.
 There are many theories and correlations to what causes poor sensory integration, but no clear cause has been found.